Super Street Fighter IV: Ultra Street Fighter IV

 A new update for Street Fighter IV titled Ultra Street Fighter IV was announced in July 2013.
 The new edition was released on June 4, 2014, as an arcade machine, a DLC add-on for existing console versions of Super Street Fighter IV, and as a stand-alone game containing DLC from previous iterations.
-Along with various gameplay tweaks and additional modes, the update adds six additional stages and five additional characters: Rolento, Elena, Poison and Hugo (all ported from their Street Fighter x Tekken appearances), as well as an all-new character, Decapre.
+Along with various gameplay tweaks and additional modes, the update adds six additional stages and five additional characters: Rolento, Elena, Poison and Hugo (all ported from their Street Fighter x Tekken appearances), as well as Decapre (one of M. Bison's "Dolls" that debuted as a non-player character in Street Fighter Alpha 3).

 Reception

 IGN gave the Super Street Fighter IV a 9.0 and an Editor's Choice award, calling it "a superior version of one of the best fighting games around... with a far more developed online mode compared to the original version".
 GameTrailers gave the game 9.3, praising it for its improvements over the original.

 Giant Bomb's Jeff Gerstmann gave the game 5/5 saying "Super Street Fighter IV adds enough great new content to justify skipping over the 'Champion Edition' and 'Hyper Fighting' steps in the Street Fighter upgrade path."
 GameSpot gave the game a 9.0, commenting that "Super Street Fighter IV stands tall on the broad shoulders of its predecessor.
 Its large and diverse character roster, balance tweaks, and comprehensive online play reaffirm its place as one of the best fighters this generation, and it's a worthy upgrade even if you own last year's version" In 2011, Complex ranked it as the 40th best fighting game of all time.
 In 2019, Game Informer ranked it as the 10th best fighting game of all time.

 Computer and Video Games gave the 3DS Edition a score of 9.0, praising its appeal to both hardcore and casual gamers, as well as having as much content as its console counterpart.
 Kotaku also praised the port, saying "if you are going to buy one 3DS game, get this."

 In their October 2013 issue, Edge retroactively awarded the game a coveted ten out of ten, one of only twenty-three games to achieve that perfect score in the magazine's twenty-year history.

+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Super Street Fighter IV with "Fighting Game of the Year".